adambard/learnxinyminutes-docs/tcsh.html.markdown

 ## About [T]CSH:
 * CSH is **notorious** about its bugs;
-* It was also **famous** about its advanced interactive mode.
+* It was also **famous** about its advanced **interactive mode**.
-* TCSH is famous that have the most advanced completion subsystem.
+* TCSH is famous that have the most advanced *completion subsystem*.
-* TCSH is famous that have the most advanced aliases subsystem; aliases can take parameters and often used as functions!
+* TCSH is famous that have the most advanced *aliases subsystem*; aliases can take parameters and often used as functions!
-* TCSH is well known that preferred by people (me too) because of better syntax.
+* TCSH is well known that preferred by people (me too) because of **better syntax**.
    All shells are using Thomson's syntax with exception of [t]csh, fish and plan9's shells (rc, ex).
 * It is smaller and consume far less memory than bash, zsh even mksh!
    (memusage reports)
-* TCSH still has bugs; less but have; if you write readable clean code you'll find none; well almost none...
-This has to do with the implementation of csh; that no means the other shells has good implementation.
+* TCSH still has bugs; Less but has.
+  If you write a readable clean code you will find none; well almost none...
+  This has to do with the implementation of csh - which was inherited in tcsh - and does not mean the other shells has good implementation.
 * No shell is capable of regular programming.
 If your script is large, use a programming language or at least PHP or Perl (good scripting languages)

 ---